Okera is accessed via four Okera public access points:

 - If the

-LoadBalancer, then the service can be accessed on the
+LoadBalancer, the service is accessed on the

 - If the

-NodePort, then the service can be accessed on the
+NodePort, the service is accessed on the